PWidmann/SpaceQuest/README.md

 Major Bachelor Project Work In Progress

 SpaceQuest is a Sci-Fi adventure game with procedurally generated planets and world-based procedural quests for the player.
 The goal of this project is to explore systems for procedurally generated quests and how to make them interesting.
+The planets are created entirely from code based on scriptable objects.

 Project proposal document:
 [CMN6100.S3_Major_Project_Proposal_Widmann_Philip.pdf](https://github.com/PWidmann/SpaceQuest/files/10372244/CMN6100.S3_Major_Project_Proposal_Widmann_Philip.pdf)